No fatalities

-The aircraft, registration N4400W, sustained substantial damage to the left-wing rear spar.
-There were no injuries resulting from the incident.
+The impact caused substantial damage to the left-wing rear spar.

 Contributing factors